rust-lang/this-week-in-rust/draft/2024-05-22-this-week-in-rust.md

 ### Rust Compiler Performance Triage

-Fairly quiet week with the except of a very large improvement coming from the switch to `rust-lld` on nightly Linux.
-This can have very large impacts on benchmarks where linking dominates the build time (e.g., `hello-world`).
+Fairly quiet week with the exception of a very large improvement coming from the switch to `rust-lld` on nightly Linux.
+This can have very large impacts on benchmarks where linking dominates the build time (e.g., `ripgrep`, `exa`, small binaries like `hello-world`).
 Aside from that change, there were a few small regressions that were either deemed worth it or are still being investigated.

 Triage done by **@rylev**.
 Revision range: [9105c57b..1d0e4afd](https://perf.rust-lang.org/?start=9105c57b7f6623310e33f3ee7e48a3114e5190a7&end=1d0e4afd4cac09078e12a232508c3e9f8d42535d&absolute=false&stat=instructions%3Au)